Chapter 8. Execution Model and Tool Catalog¶

 If the answer is "no" several times in a row, your agent can already call tools, but the execution model is still immature.

-12. What to Read Next¶
+16. What to Read Next¶

 The next natural topics in this part are sandbox execution, MCP as an integration contract, and the rules for retries and rollback boundaries.
+That is where it becomes clear how the same support agent not only calls tools, but does so through a mature execution layer.